Christoph16478/iq/iq_java.md

 ----

-**Write a Java program to rotate arrays 90 degree clockwise by taking matrices from user input.**
+**Write a Java program to rotate arrays 90 degree clockwise by taking matrices from user input?**

 ```java
 import java.util.Scanner;